AbdulkaderJaved-SoftwareEngineer/FACE-ATTEND/README.md

 # FACE-ATTEND
+I have updated the code on 4th March 2022

 Face Attendance project

 I have Updated the code  and added the new Feature called SnackBar instead of toast for attendance completion alert